About The Challenge Initiative

 Submit an Expression of Interest

-A city should contact the Initiative to signify its intent to join.
-One of our hubs will work with the city to document and validate the city’s interest.
-The city will be asked to provide the following in the expression of interest form:
+If you are interested in improving access to family planning services and information in you city (or county, state), contact TCI to signify your interest in joining.
+One of our regional hub partners will work with you to document and validate your interest.
+You will be asked to provide the following in TCI’s expression of interest form:

 • Evidence of political commitment